|

 in hboxes and vboxes as described by structure.

-- specifies the hbox/vbox structure that should be constructed around the components
+structure - specifies the hbox/vbox structure that should be constructed around the components

 added after the call to autobox().
 The following syntax elements are understood: